GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have achieved exceptional performance across a wide range of tasks.
-However, they still pose significant safety risks due to the potential misuse for malicious purposes.
-Jailbreaks, which aim to elicit models to generate harmful content, play a critical role in identifying the underlying security threats.
-Recent jailbreaking primarily focuses on single-turn scenarios, while the more complicated multi-turn scenarios remain underexplored.
-Moreover, existing multi-turn jailbreaking techniques struggle to adapt to the evolving dynamics of dialogue as the interaction progresses.
-To address this limitation, we propose a novel multi-turn jailbreaking method that refines the jailbreaking path globally at each interaction.
-We also actively fabricate model responses to suppress safety-related warnings, thereby increasing the likelihood of eliciting harmful outputs in subsequent questions.
-Experimental results demonstrate the superior performance of our method compared with existing single-turn and multi-turn jailbreaking techniques across six state-of-the-art LLMs.
-Our code is publicly available at \url{https://github.com/Ytang520/Multi-Turn_jailbreaking_Global-Refinment_and_Active-Fabrication}.
+Large Language Models (LLMs) have demonstrated remarkable performance across diverse tasks.
+Nevertheless, they still pose notable safety risks due to potential misuse for malicious purposes.
+Jailbreaking, which seeks to induce models to generate harmful content through single-turn or multi-turn attacks, plays a crucial role in uncovering underlying security vulnerabilities.
+However, prior methods, including sophisticated multi-turn approaches, often struggle to adapt to the evolving dynamics of dialogue as interactions progress.
+To address this challenge, we propose \ours (JailBreaking via \textbf{G}lobally \textbf{R}efining and \textbf{A}daptively \textbf{F}abricating), a novel multi-turn jailbreaking method that globally refines the attack trajectory at each interaction.
+In addition, we actively fabricate model responses to suppress safety-related warnings, thereby increasing the likelihood of eliciting harmful outputs in subsequent queries.
+Extensive experiments across six state-of-the-art LLMs demonstrate the superior effectiveness of our approach compared to existing single-turn and multi-turn jailbreaking methods.
+Our code will be released at \url{https://github.com/Ytang520/Multi-Turn_jailbreaking_Global-Refinment_and_Active-Fabrication}.